Markov selections and Feller properties of nonlinear diffusions: Abstract

 \section{Abstract}

 In this paper we study a family of nonlinear (conditional) expectations that can be understood as a diffusion with uncertain local characteristics.
-Here, the differential characteristics are prescribed by a set-valued function that depends on time and path in a Markovian way.
+Here, the differential characteristics are prescribed by a set-valued function.
 We establish its Feller properties and examine how to linearize the associated sublinear Markovian semigroup.
-In particular, we observe a novel smoothing effect of nonlinear semigroups in frameworks which carry enough randomness.
+In particular, we observe a novel smoothing effect of sublinear semigroups in frameworks which carry enough randomness.
 Furthermore, we link the value function corresponding to the semigroup to a nonlinear Kolmogorov equation.
+This provides a connection to the so-called Nisio semigroup.